The Anti-Bribery and Anti-Corruption Review: Argentina

 Enforcement: domestic bribery

-In addition to Law No. 27,401, in recent years, the Argentine Congress and the executive branch have enacted several laws and regulations to speed up corruption-related investigations and provide investigators with additional tools to prosecute acts of corruption.
+In addition to Law No. 27,401, the Argentine Congress and the executive branch have enacted several laws and regulations to speed up corruption-related investigations and provide investigators with additional tools to prosecute acts of corruption.
 Among other regulations, the current legal framework includes Law No. 27,304 (i.e., whistle-blowing processes and whistle-blower protection programme); Law Nos.
 27,307 and 27,308 (the reorganisation and simplification of courts); Decree No. 62/2019 (extinction of property rights on assets obtained from drug trafficking, smuggling, money laundering and corruption); and Decree No. 258/2019 (Anti-Corruption National Plan).
 The Anti-Corruption Office issued Resolution 27/2018 with guidelines on implementation of corporate compliance programmes.
 In relation to this, currently there is a Bill of Law under congressional debate that aims to reform the judiciary structure.
 There is no clear consensus among the parties over the proposal, and it is possible that this might eventually affect future and ongoing high profile cases involving bribes or money laundering, or both.

 Foreign bribery: legal framework